dehezhang2/CS4293/assignment/Report/assignment1/Deheng_Zhang-55199998-CS4293-Assignment1.md

 * Observation

-  * With `srand`: Seems right, but there will be some duplicate random numbers if the program is executed to fast.
+  * With `srand`: Seems right, but there will be some duplicate random numbers if the program is executed too fast.

     ![1582607865308](Deheng_Zhang-55199998-CS4293-Assignment1.assets/1582607865308.png)